 People owning people as slaves is not now and never has been God’s idea… God is absolutely against human slavery of any kind.

 God said, “Kidnappers must be put to death, whether they are caught in possession of their victims or have already sold them as slaves.
 Exodus 21:16 (NLT)

 God considers the stealing and selling of human beings as slaves to be a crime and a sin!

 This is where we must begin this conversation.

 It is only AFTER we have clearly established that God is NOT for the selling of human beings as slaves THEN can we begin to arrive at the truth concerning this matter.

-I have been teaching the Bible for over 25 years and have always said to my students, when studying the bible begin with the understanding that it was NOT written in English by Westerners living in the 21st century.
+I have been teaching the Bible for almost 30 years and have always said to my students, when studying the bible begin with the understanding that it was NOT written in English by Westerners living in the 21st century.

-The Bible was recorded in 3 ancient languages, Hebrew, Aramaic and Greek by people who lived 2,000-4,000 years ago in Eastern Lands saturated in Eastern Culture.
+The Bible was recorded in 3 ancient languages, Hebrew, Aramaic and Greek by people who lived 2,000-4,000 years ago in Middle-Eastern Lands saturated in Middle-Eastern Culture.

 Their language was different, their culture was different, their customs, laws and lifestyle… everything was different!